ChinaMadlife/PYNQ/docs/source/2_getting_started.rst

 Open a web browser and connect to Pynq Jupyter Notebooks web portal
 ---------------------------------------------------------------------------

-If the board is connected to your network, the board should get a DHCP (dynamic) IP address.
+If the board is connected to your network (e.g. through a switch or router), the board should get a DHCP (dynamic) IP address from your network.

    * Open a web browser and go to `http://pynq:9090 <http://pynq:9090>`_

 If the board is connected directly to your laptop/PC Ethernet port, the board will have a static IP (192.168.2.99) by default.

    * Configure your Ethernet adapter IP address to be in the same range as the board (e.g.  192.168.2.1), open a web browser and  go to `http://192.168.2.99:9090 <http://192.168.2.99:9090>`_

+You may need to reboot your computer.

 The default hostname of the board is **pynq** and the default static IP address is ``192.168.2.99``.
 If you changed the hostname or static IP, you will need to change the address above to match your hostname.